Technigo/project-news-site/README.md

 # News Site

 I struggled with many things.
 Mainly making the webpage look good in mobile, tablet and desktop.
+And getting the main article image to be a hero banner with the h1 placed nicely on top.

 ## The problem